gallenc/solent2Public/session6/shoppingcart-springmvc/README.md

 In this case you only have to migrate one JSP with no bootstrap.

-Following the steps in last [Exercise 1 simple-springmvc](../../session6/simple-springmvc) , you will need to
+Following the steps in the last [Exercise 1 simple-springmvc](../../session6/simple-springmvc) , you will need to

 1. check that the pom.xml has the correct dependencies.
 2. add an application.properties file to tell SpringMVC where the views are
 3. move the home.jsp under WEB-INF/views
 4. add a MVCController class and add a request method which calls the home.jsp (you can copy and modify the class from the previous example)
-5. change the web references in the home.jsp forms to match the @RequestMapping(value in the request method This should now give you a working app with the home.jsp as a view.
+5. change the web references in the home.jsp forms to match the @RequestMapping value in the request method
+6. This should now give you a working app with the home.jsp as a view.

 You still have to migrate the code in the jsp: